pmoustopoulos/Information_Security/README.md

     window appears to inform them about their incorrect action.
 6. In order to decrypt the file, the user follows the **same steps** but instead of pressing the "**Encrypt**" button, they should press the "**Decrypt**" button.
+7. There is also a "**?**" button that will show the instructions of the application if it is pressed.